• Skip to primary navigation

 Rice with Pigeon Peas

-• 1/2 pound raw bone-in pork shoulder or 2 ham hocks, or one large smoked turkey leg (or wing)
+• 1/2 pound raw bone-in pork shoulder or one large smoked turkey leg (or wing)

 • 1 large Spanish onion, peeled and cut in half vertically (pole to pole) but kept intact